scollovati/api-scripts/report-count-duration/README.md

 To avoid hitting Kaltura’s 10,000-entry API result cap, the script automatically breaks the search into smaller time intervals (year, month, week, or day) based on your selected `RESTRICTION_INTERVAL`.
 You will be prompted for this value when the script runs.

-The output includes:
+The script output:
+- Onscreen:
   - A summary of entry counts and total durations for each time interval
-- Final totals displayed onscreen in minutes, hours, days, months, and years
+  - Final totals displayed in minutes, hours, days, months, and years
 - Two CSV files:
   - A summary report per interval
   - A detailed list of matching entries

+### What Does “Restriction Interval” Mean?

+So, you may have encountered the issue that Kaltura doesn't like it when some sort of API action returns more than 10,000 entries.
+It'll throw an exception.
+So when you need to deal with more than 10,000 entries, you need to break up the API action in some way.
+In this case, because you have to search a date range, the way to restrict that search is by time period.

+Setting the `RESTRICTION_INTERVAL` is like like telling the script:
+* When you perform the search with my search terms, break it up into separate searches based on the `RESTRICTION_INTERVAL` - it should return fewer than 10,000 results for each search.

+If you choose a broader interval like **year**, the script will try to pull all matching entries from an entire year at once — which may be too many.
+But if you pick a narrower interval like **month**, **week**, or **day**, the script will break your search into smaller chunks, making it more likely to stay under the limit and avoid errors.
+But it will increase the amount of time it will take the script to run.

+If you're unsure, start with **monthly (2)** — it’s usually a good balance between performance and safety.
+If you still get an error about too many results, try **weekly (3)** or **daily (4)**.

 # Caveats
 - If your interval size is too broad (e.g., `RESTRICTION_INTERVAL = 1` for yearly), and your dataset is too large, Kaltura may return an error and refuse to run the query.
 If that happens, the script will exit gracefully and recommend using a smaller interval (e.g., weekly or daily).